samdods/DZLObjcAdditions/README.md

 # Warning

-This library makes use of the Objective-C runtime's ability to 'swizzle' methods.
-The implementation is very simple and much cleaner than other examples of achieving similar results, e.g. block injection.
+This library makes use of the Objective-C ability to 'swizzle' methods at runtime.
+The implementation is very simple and I believe it is much cleaner than other examples of achieving similar results, e.g. block injection.
 While some people would advise against extensive method swizzling, I see no harm in it when there is a valid use-case.

 # Twitter